vis-kid/octopress_drafts_previewer/source/_posts/2014-02-16-bourbon-neat-semantic-responsive-grids.markdown

 @import 'neat/neat'
 ```

 As you can see, the order is important here.
 Because Neat was built on top of Bourbon you need to import Bourbon first.
-Same goes for **grid-settings**.
+The same goes for its **grid-settings**.

 ## Rails